vectordotdev/vector/rfcs/2020-04-06-1858-automatically-adjust-request-limits.md

 algorithm to ensure that it is operating as desired.
 To this end, the mechanism will expose the following data:

-* a rate-limited event logged every time a remote service explicitly limits the request rate:
+* a counter metric recording every time a request is limited due to the current concurrency limit,

-  `Requests throttled by remote service, concurrency reduced.`

 * a histogram metric recording the observed RTTs,